WangNingning1994/You-Dont-Know-JS/preface.md

 If this is your first time reading these books, I'm glad you're here.
 Prepare for a deep and extensive journey into all the corners of JavaScript.

 If you are new to programming or JS, be aware that these books are not intended as a gentle "intro to JavaScript."
-This material is, at times, complex and challenging, and goes much deeper than is typical for a first-time learner.
+This material is, at times, complex and challenging, and goes much deeper than what is typical for a first-time learner.
 You're welcome here no matter what your background is, but these books are written assuming you're already comfortable with JS and have at least 6–9 months experience with it.

 ## The Parts